Simon Poulsen: Youth team

 Having represented Denmark under-19 national team and Denmark U20 (making a total of 25 games and score one goal for various Danish youth selections), Poulsen was selected for the Denmark under-21 national team squad for the first time in April 2004.
-It wasn't until on 16 August 2005 when he made his U21 debut, in a 1–0 loss against England U21.
+On 16 August 2005, he made his U21 debut, in a 1–0 loss against England U21.
 In May 2006, Poulsen was selected for the Denmark U21 squad for the 2006 European Under-21 Championship.
-However, he appeared once in the tournament, as the U21 side were eliminated in the Group Stage.
+However, he appeared once in the tournament, as the U21 side were eliminated in the group stage.
 Three months later on 16 August 2006, Poulsen scored his first Denmark U21 goal, in a 3–2 loss against the Switzerland under-21 national team.
 In all, he played 11 games and scored one goal for the Danish under-21 national team.

 Poulsen was called up for the Denmark League XI national football team, and played unofficial national team games against the United States, El Salvador and Honduras in January 2007.

 Senior team

 Poulsen was called up for the Denmark national team in March 2007, by national team manager Morten Olsen.
 Initially not getting playing time against Spain, he made his national team debut in a friendly match against Germany on 28 March 2007, coming on as a substitute for Dennis Rommedahl, in a 1–0 win.
 Poulsen took part in two UEFA Euro 2008 qualification in November 2007, coming against Northern Ireland and Iceland.

-Following this, his international career went on a hiatus and it wasn't until on 10 May 2010 when Poulsen was recalled to the team, ahead of the 2010 FIFA World Cup, as Olsen thought he had improved in the back position.
+Following this, his international career went on a hiatus and on 10 May 2010, Poulsen was recalled to the team, ahead of the 2010 FIFA World Cup, as Olsen thought he had improved in the back position.
 For the first time in almost three years, Poulsen made his first appearances for Denmark in the friendly match against Senegal on 27 May 2010, starting a match and played 45 minutes before being substituted at half time, in a 2–0 win.
 Shortly after, he was included in Olsen's final World Cup squad.
 On 14 June in their first 2010 FIFA World Cup group match against the Netherlands, Poulsen had a crucial part in Daniel Agger's own goal by heading the ball against his back inside the first minute of the second half which deflected past the Danish goalkeeper, thus giving the Dutch the lead, and the national side went on to lose 2–0.
-He started two more matches against Cameroon and Japan, as Denmark were eliminated in the Group Stage.
+He started two more matches against Cameroon and Japan, as Denmark were eliminated in the group stage.